Rhode Island Lighthouses:

 Email: snappacharters@cox.net

-My book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides lots of special human interest stories from each of the 92 lighthouses, along with plenty of additional indoor and outdoor coastal attractions and tours in the area, with contact info to plan your trip.
-I'll be happy to sign it for you here, or you'll find it in any fine bookstore.
+Lighthouses and Coastal Attractions of Southern New England: This book provides lots of special human interest stories from each of the 92 lighthouses along the south coast, with many additional indoor and outdoor coastal attractions and tours in the area, and contact info to plan your trip.
 Look inside! |